Pabloo22/tabular_rl/README.md

 - [x] Generalized Policy Iteration (Dynamic Programming)
 - [x] Double Q-Learning

+The current environments implemented are:
+- [x] The Jack's Car Rental problem.
+(Example 4.2 in "Reinforcement Learning: An Introduction.
+Richard S. Sutton and Andrew G. Barto.")

 There are three core classes:
 - `TabEnv`: This is the tabular environment in which the agent will interact.
 It uses the OpenAI Gym interface.
 For an environment to be considered tabular, it must have a finite number of states and actions.
 Actions and states are